-Verifying a client's eligibility
+How do I verify a client's eligibility?

-Check the client's Services Card or follow the two-step process below to verify that a client has Apple Health coverage for the date of service and that the client's benefit package covers the applicable service.
-This helps prevent delivering a service the agency will not pay for.
+Check the client's services card or follow the two-step process below to verify that a client has Apple Health coverage for the date of service and that the client's benefit package covers the applicable service.
+This helps prevent delivering a service HCA will not pay for.